lauralinares/lauralinares/content/home/about.md

 My main research interests include translation and ideology, cultural representation, translation in non-hegemonic cultures and the role of translation in the construction of identities in a global world, as well as the application of corpus-based methodologies to the study of texts and their translations.

 I am very interested in the interconnections between theory and practice and how they may inform each other.
 I combine my work on my PhD project with freelance translation and localisation, mostly of websites and videogames, and with teaching in the MA in Translation Studies at University College Cork.
-For a more detailed account of my activities, check [my CV]{{< ref "cv.md" >}}
+For a more detailed account of my activities, check [my CV](cv.md).